Rudolf Harbig

 Rudolf Waldemar Harbig (8 November 1913 – 5 March 1944) was a German athlete.
-As a middle distance runner he was best known for the 800 metres world record that he set in Milan in 1939.
-He also held the European record in the 400 metres from 1939 until 1955.
+As a middle distance runner, he held two world records in the 800 metres and 400 metres.
+He died while serving as a sergeant in Nazi Germany's military during World War II.

 Life

 Harbig was born in Dresden, the son of a stoker.
 From an early age, he joined local sports clubs as an amateur runner and handball player.
 Having finished school, he began an apprenticeship as a wheelwright but did not obtain an employment due to the Great Depression.
-Instead he set out for his journeyman years traveling throughout Germany.
+Instead he set out as a wandering journeyman, traveling throughout Germany.
 Back in Dresden, to make a living, he joined the Reichswehr armed forces in 1932.

 Harbig, as a professional soldier, continued to participate in track events.
 On 24 June 1934, he competed in an 800 metres event at the Dresdner SC stadium, won, and was asked to join the preparations for the 1936 Summer Olympics in Berlin.
 He began a comprehensive interval training supervised by the Dresdner SC officials and athletics coach Josef Waitzer.
 In summer 1935 he left the military to concentrate on his sporting career, while he still had to take on part-time jobs to earn money.